BenShackell/SGD213_Task-2-Wiki/Archive/Overview/concept.md

 * Slide down walls
 * Defeat enemies

-To complete a level, the player must collect the missing space ship parts located in each level
+## Gameplay Loop

+The main gameplay loop is to collect the missing space ship parts located in each level.
+Once the play has found them they will move to the next level.
+Each level will be different and requires them to parkour their way across the levels while defeating enemies along the way.